Homepage

 What To Do If you Cannot Breastfeed?

 Okay, so you have waited the mandatory 10-12 days for colostrum to turn into milk.
 Your breasts are not feeling full and heavy.
 They are not leaking or feeling like they will bust when your baby cries.--(which are things that will happen when you are a breastfeeding mom).
 The baby is latching on correctly, but seems to be frustrated and really hungry.
 He/she is sucking, but you notice is not swallowing--(To guide your baby to latch on correctly, place your baby close to your breast.
 With your free hand, press down on the center of his/her chin so that his/her mouth opens in a slight O-shape, then place the baby on your breast.
 The baby's mouth should cover most of your areola, not just the nipple).
-(Check out www.medela.com for great information on all sorts of breastfeeding issues!)
+(Check out www.medela.com for great information on all sorts of breastfeeding issues!) --Lastly, you have called the pediatrician, taken the baby in for an office visit, and finally, your pediatrician has recommended that you either supplement with a formula, or go exclusively on one.

 Before you go on "standard formula's", (which are full of genetically modified materials and may even contain aluminum salts), ask your pediatrician or holistic healthcare provider about a more holistic and nutritive option--Goat Milk.